trufae/aiblog/src/WinCdbNull.md

 00007fff`c2782174 c3              ret
 ```

-The sxn comment basically allows you to skip the exception handler.
-So when the processor receives that exception, it will be stopping the debugger.
-It will just show an error, like a log message, and continue executing the program.
-So you need to basically, after spawning or touching, run the two sxn comments with the hexadecimal number without the ox at the beginning, just to make things even more confusing.

-And then you end up receiving another useless behavior.
-The behavior you get is basically you get the log there, but the program doesn't crash.
-This means that the exception handler of the program was not even executed.
+The sxn command basically allows you to skip the exception handler, the process was not interrupted, and the debugger was informing me about the event, but the crash didn't happened, which means the original exception handler was not executed.
+That was a fun and useless approach.

 ## Minidump

-At this point I decided to go to the Christamp way.
-Luckily, CDB allows you to load DMP files using the -z command line flag.
+Let's go try the post-mortem analysis appraoch.
+Using the `-z` flag of `cdb` I could load the `.dmp` file:

 ```
 C:\Users\pancake\prg\radare2\prefix\bin>cdb -z radare2.exe.15500.dmp